ldcvanderpoel/Burp-Wordlist-Generator/README.md

 - Only in-scope data is collected.
 - Only unique entries are stored (per project).
-- The sitemap selection is ignored.
-The entire sitemap is processed each time.
+- Either select the entire sitemap, only process the selected endpoints.

 ## Installation
 Inside Burp, go to Extender, select Add, set 'Extension type' to Python, and select the extension file.